Maintain Clearance around Electrical Equipment

 Don't Post on Poles!

-Slow Down In the Cone Zone
+Slow Down in the Cone Zone